UnderYourSpell/UnderYourSpell/README.md

 - 👋 Hi, I’m Moro! or @UnderYourSpell
+- I'm an undergraduate Computer Science student at the University of Alaska Anchorage
 - 👀 I’m interested in Learning all types of programming.
-- 🌱 I’m currently have several projects ongoing.
+- 🌱 I currently have several projects ongoing.
-- One of them is a graphing calculator!
 - 📫 How to reach me: mwbamber@alaska.edu